Simple Cures for Sore Muscles

 4. Magnesium Oil

 It’s highly absorbable and delivered directly to muscle tissue when applied to the skin.
-Three fine mist sprays applied to the hand and rubbed into sore muscles does the trick and can be repeated as often as needed.
-Magnesium oil poultices, liniments and cream are also available.
+Three fine mist sprays applied to the hand and rubbed into sore muscles do the trick and can be repeated as often as needed.
+Magnesium oil poultices, liniments, and cream are also available.